-The Founding Series - No. 2 of 11; Down-ballot drop-off isn't a sign of civic laziness.
-It's the entirely rational response to a system that was never designed to help you.
+Down-ballot drop-off isn't a sign of civic laziness.
+It's an entirely rational response to an underperforming and irrational civic system.

 And then, somewhere between folding your ballot and walking back out into the daylight, a quiet, uncomfortable thought settles in.